raviqqe/doc/pen-lang/system-injection.md

 - Pen has a feature called System Injection.
 - It manages side effects of functions.
-- It inejcts system functions into whole applications.
+- It injects system functions into whole applications.
   - System functions are passed as arguments of `main` functions to applications.
-- No other functions can have side effects by themeselves; side effects are always inejcted through function arguments.
+- No other functions can have side effects by themselves; side effects are always injected through function arguments.

 ---